Decolonization: Decolonization of Asia

 Japan expanded its occupation of Chinese territory during the 1930s, and occupied Southeast Asia during World War II.
 After the war, the Japanese colonial empire was dissolved, and national independence movements resisted the re-imposition of colonial control by European countries and the United States.

 The Republic of China regained control of Japanese-occupied territories in Manchuria and eastern China, as well as Taiwan.
-Only Hong Kong and Macau remained in outside control.
+Only Hong Kong and Macau remained in outside control until both places were transferred to the People's Republic of China by the UK and Portugal in 1997 and 1999.

 The Allied powers divided Korea into two occupation zones, which became the states of North Korea and South Korea.
-The Philippines became independent of the US in 1946.
+The Philippines became independent of the U.S. in 1946.

 The Netherlands recognized Indonesia's independence in 1949, after a four-year independence struggle.
 Indonesia annexed Netherlands New Guinea in 1963, and Portuguese Timor in 1975.
 In 2002, former Portuguese Timor became independent as East Timor.

 The following list shows the colonial powers following the end of hostilities in 1945, and their colonial or administrative possessions.
 The year of decolonization is given chronologically in parentheses.